ynazar1/Arh/README.md

 # ARH Fan Update

 Updated Arh WoW addon.
 This is a fan-maintained update for retail.
-Tested working with DF prepatch.
+Tested working with DF 10.1.5.

 [Old & Broken Version on Curse](https://www.curseforge.com/wow/addons/arh)